Frequently Asked Questions

 School Visits and Writing Workshops:

-I love speaking to students!
-My interactive school visit program is appropriate for grades 4-6, runs for about an hour, and works best for groups of up to fifty students.
+Since I’m an educator as well as a writer, I love speaking to students!
+My interactive school visit programs are appropriate for grades K-6, run for about an hour, and work best for groups of up to fifty students.

-I’m happy to do a free 20-minute Q&A session via Skype with a class or book club that has read My Very UnFairy Tale Life.
-See my profile on the Skype an Author Network for more details about visits.
+I’m happy to do a free 20-minute Q&A session via Skype with a class or book club that has read any of my books.
+I can also adapt any of my school programs for a Skype format.
+See my profile on the Skype an Author Network for more details.

-Please contact me for more information about setting up any type of visit or about customizing a visit for your group.
+Please contact me for more information about specific programs and pricing, or about customizing a visit for your group.

 Here are some resources I’ve found helpful in my writing/publishing journey: